alskipp/Swift-Diagram-Playgrounds/README.md

 Included is Apple’s original example playground file `Crustacean.playground` that uses a `Protocol-oriented` design.
 In addition there's an alternative version `CrustaceanEnumOriented.playground` that uses a recursive enum as the data structure.

-Finally there's the `Diagrams.playground` which adds a more functionality which you can experiment with.
+Finally there's the `Diagrams.playground` which adds a bit more functionality which you can experiment with.

 The playgrounds demonstrate two different approaches to creating `Diagram`s as value types and show how to draw them into a CGContext.